 Katherine Mansted is the Senior Adviser for Public Policy at the National Security College, and works across the public policy and executive education functions of the College.
 She is also a non-resident fellow at the Alliance for Securing Democracy at the German Marshall Fund of the United States and co-hosts the National Security Podcast on PolicyForum.net.

-Katherine’s professional background includes work in both law and government.
-She has practiced as a commercial solicitor with Chinese-Australian law firm King & Wood Mallesons, served a judge’s associate in the High Court of Australia, and worked as a ministerial adviser in the Australian Government.
+Previously, Katherine practiced as a commercial solicitor with King & Wood Mallesons, served a judge’s associate in the High Court of Australia, and worked as a ministerial adviser in the Australian Government.
 She is a former fellow at Harvard’s Belfer Center for Science and International Affairs and has lectured in cybersecurity and international relations at Bond University.

-Katherine holds a Master in Public Policy from the Harvard Kennedy School, where she studied as a General Sir John Monash Scholar.
+Katherine holds a Master in Public Policy from the Harvard Kennedy School of Government, where she studied as a General Sir John Monash Scholar.
 She also holds Bachelors of Laws / International Relations (Business) from Bond University, where she studied as a Vice-Chancellor’s Scholar and graduated with the University Medal in Law.

 Crawford School of Public Policy

 ANU College of Asia & the Pacific

 The Australian National University